sapnabohra/ShopGadgets/README.md

-# ShopGadgets is a basic E-commerce website for gadgets(Mobile phones, Tablets and Laptops).
-It is developed using PHP,
+# ShopGadgets
-MySql, JSON, HTML/HTML5, CSS/CSS3, JavaScript, and BootStrap.
+It is a basic E-commerce website for gadgets(Mobile phones, Tablets and Laptops).
+It is developed using PHP, MySql, JSON, HTML/HTML5, CSS/CSS3, JavaScript, and BootStrap.